Criminal Justice Leadership, B.S.

-The B.S. in Criminal Justice Leadership program is a 120-semester hour degree program and is offered at Mercer's Atlanta, Douglas County, Henry County, Macon and Newnan locations.
+The B.S. in Criminal Justice Leadership program is offered fully online and at Mercer's Atlanta, Douglas County, Henry County, and Macon locations, and students are admitted five times per year in August, October, January, March, and May.

 Upon completion of the program, students will be prepared to: